 Despite that simplicity, it’s always a fun time.

 Betrayal at House on the Hill has cemented itself as an all-time classic board game, and if you like it already you might get a kick out of Betrayal Legacy.
 The premise is the same – there’s a haunted mansion full of unexpected monsters and items to explore and an evil to vanquish – but it’s been reconfigured as a multi-session campaign .

 Betrayal Legacy is designed to be played over 13 sessions that are an hour long each, so make sure you’ve got the time put aside (or at least players who won’t buck after the first three sessions).

 Dominion is another one of those all-time classic games, and something everyone should at least play once.
-It’s currently on sale for $62, which is $18 off its $80 price tag.
+It’s currently on sale for $62.22, which is about $18 off its $80 price tag.

 The aim of the game is put together a deck full of valuable cards to help build your kingdom and crush your opponents.
 If you really enjoy Dominion there are a heap of expansion sets available too.

 If you’ve always been interested in the world of Warhammer 40k, but could never find a good place to start with it, Relic could be the path you in you’ve been looking for.